3 Min Read Plastic surgeons often stress the importance of proportion when discussing the ideal breast size. But what exactly… Read More

 Breast reduction surgery, also called a reduction mammoplasty or reduction mammaplasty, is the treatment of choice for women experiencing symptoms related to their large breast size.
 By removing significant amounts of breast tissue, contouring and elevating the remaining tissue, the procedure can effectively and successful alleviate the associated symptoms and yield smaller, rejuvenated and more comfortable breasts.
-Not entirely surprising, our happiest patients are those who have undergone this procedure – even more than for breast augmentations.
-In well over twenty years of practice in Arizona, Dr. Turkeltaub has not had a patient indicate that they regretted their decision.
+Not entirely surprising, our happiest patients are those who have undergone this procedure – even more than for breast augmentation.
+In well over twenty years of practice in Arizona, board-certified plastic surgeon Steven H. Turkeltaub, MD has not had a patient indicate that they regretted their decision.
 In fact, many have expressed that they should have pursued the procedure years ago and would have avoided all the untoward issues associated with their large breasts.

 - Are You a Good Candidate for a Breast Reduction?